Is 2020 an All-Time-Bad NBA Draft Class?

 Yet it’s hard to argue that Okoro deserves more run because he’s such a liability on offense.
 Averaging just four points per game, Okoro is shooting 24 percent on 3-pointers this season, despite taking the third-easiest set of attempts—based on factors like defender distance—in the league, according to Second Spectrum.

 The last guard selected near the top of the 2020 draft also needs a considerable offensive boost if he’s to fulfill his promise.
 Hayes, much to my colleague Kevin O’Connor’s chagrin, is the NBA’s least efficient scorer, as his career 45 percent true shooting percentage is the worst mark in the entire NBA (min.
 750 attempts) since he debuted.
 And even as Hayes has received more opportunities this season with Cade Cunningham injured, he hasn’t turned a corner.
-Despite the occasional outburst—he recently torched the Mavericks and Hornets in overtime!—Hayes is in last place among qualified players in TS% this season, too.
+Despite the occasional outburst—he recently torched the Mavericks and Hornets in overtime!—Hayes is in last place among qualified players in true shooting percentage this season, too.

 Suffice to say, none of those outcomes represents what teams hoped for when they set their sights on a top-10 pick a few years ago.
-I’ve written many times about how draft prospects—even highly touted prospects who go in the high lottery—often fail to meet the lofty expectations placed upon them by fans and analysts.
+I’ve written many times about how draft prospects—even highly touted ones who go in the high lottery—often fail to meet the lofty expectations placed upon them by fans and analysts.
 But even by that standard, whether because of the difficulties in scouting perpetrated by the pandemic, or because sometimes, randomly, a draft class is hard to judge, the 2020 draft falls well short.

 Consider, by way of comparison, how the next draft after 2020 looks at the moment.
 The 2021 draft packed almost all of its best players at the top, as it should: The 2021-22 All-Rookie First Team included the first four picks (Cunningham, Jalen Green, Mobley, and Barnes), plus no. 8 pick Franz Wagner.